Updated January, 2017

 Once a particular type of tillage, planting, weed control, or harvesting machine has been selected, the question of how to minimize machinery costs must be answered.
 Machinery that is too large for a particular farming situation will cause machinery ownership costs to be unnecessarily high over the long run; machinery that is too small may result in lower crop yields or reduced quality.

-Machinery ownership costs include charges for deprecation, interest on investment, property taxes, insurance and machinery housing.
+Machinery ownership costs include charges for depreciation, interest on investment, property taxes, insurance and machinery housing.
 These costs increase in direct proportion to machinery investment and size.Operating Costs

 Operating costs include fuel, lubricants and repairs.
 Operating costs per acre change very little as machinery size is increased or decreased.
 Using larger machinery consumes more fuel and lubricants per hour, but this is essentially offset by the fact that more acres are covered per hour.
 Much the same is true of repair costs.
 Thus, operating costs are of minor importance when deciding what size machinery is best suited to a certain farming operation.

 A detailed procedure for estimating machinery ownership and operating costs can be found in AgDM Information File A3-29 Estimating Farm Machinery Costs (PM 710).Labor Cost

 As machinery capacity increases, the number of hours required to complete field operations over a given area naturally declines.
 Estimates of time requirements for completing machinery operations are found in AgDM Information File A3-24 Estimating the Field Capacity of Farm Machines (PM 696).